 As part of the series on How to Fully Fund Your PhD, here is a list of Ph.D. programs in religion and theology that offer full funding to their students.
 A Ph.D. in Religion and Theology opens the door to a variety of interesting careers.
 You could work as a college professor, take a variety of roles within religious institutes, and write for media publications, among many other opportunities.

 “Full funding” is a financial aid pack for students that includes full tuition remission and an annual stipend or salary for the duration of the student’s doctoral studies.
 Full funding is not universal, so it’s a good idea to research the financial aid offerings of all the potential Ph.D. programs in your academic field, including small and lesser-known schools.

-Brown University, Ph.D. in Religious Studies (Providence, RI): Our students receive five years of full funding; additional funding is possible but not guaranteed.
+Brown University, Ph.D. in Religious Studies (Providence, RI): Our students receive six years of full funding; additional funding is possible but not guaranteed.

 Duke University, Ph.D. in Religion (Durham, NC): Currently, our program is set up to pay fellowships on a 9-month basis for the first 5 years.
 Summer funding is guaranteed in summers 1 and 2 of the program.
 Students who no longer have guaranteed summer funding are encouraged to apply for competitive funding both internally and externally.
 All students must have proof of health care, and the program is prepared to cover the cost of up to 6 years of health insurance if needed.

 Fordham University, Ph.D. in Theology (New York, NY): In 2009, the Fordham University Theology Department began offering Ph.D. students full funding for their doctoral studies.
 As part of the Graduate Teaching Assistantship (GTA) program, every second-year Ph.D. student will have an opportunity to work with at least one faculty member in a Fordham undergraduate classroom prior to teaching on his or her own in the third year.